rust-minidump/rust-minidump/minidump-processor/json-schema.md

     // Index into the `threads` array that this thread has.
     "threads_index": <u32>,

-    // The values the general purpose registers contained.
-    //
-    // The contents of this <object> are platform-specific,
-    // but it's always a mapping from register names to <hexstring>s.
-    //
-    // e.g. "rip": "0x000000010bbc852e"
-    "registers": {
-      "some_register_name": <hexstring>,
-    }

     // The rest of the fields are the same as they are in `threads` (redundant).

     "thread_name": <string>,